Skip to main content

 Set up custom scorecards so interviewers rate candidates against the right skills, answer the right questions, and submit a clear hiring decision.

-Written by Amritanshu Anand
+Written by Umme Saira

 Where to configure scorecards